American Finance After Robert Morris

 |Great Depression of the Thirties|

 I heard some college kids talking; kids do talk a lot.
-The proposition argued was essentially as follows: Instead of adding a few years to your retirement, when you are feeble and useless, why not deliberately offer kids an extended period of loafing, when health is good, love-making is vigorous, and the ability to endure the debilitating effects of recreation is still strong?
-A grungy lifestyle is more tolerable for someone who is thirty, than for the same person at seventy-seven, so it could be an overall cheaper lifetime.
+The proposition argued was essential as follows: Instead of adding a few years to your retirement, when you are feeble and useless, why not deliberately offer kids an extended period of loafing, when health is good, love-making is vigorous, and the ability to endure the debilitating effects of recreation is still strong?
+A grungy lifestyle is more tolerable for someone who is thirty than for the same person at seventy-seven so it could be an overall cheaper lifetime.
 An additional five years of pizza for breakfast; sounds heavenly.

 Boys and girls react to this proposal in biologically different ways, of course.
 Boys don't have the same biological clock, telling them they better start their families while they still can.
 Raising little children is strenuous, particularly during time shared with continuing education, starting a career, or finding a husband.
 Getting a divorce is also a surprisingly debilitating distraction, seldom recommended by those who have experienced it.
 The males have an easier time loafing; so why not return to the customs of a century ago, when girls planned to get married during the same summer they graduated from college.
 Because a big part of that tradition was "Don't get married until your ship comes in," it tended to define an eligible male as someone thirty years old.
 Unfortunately, that interferes with another new trend, the buddy system.